 WAC 480-100-178 Billing requirement and payment date.

 (4) With the consent of the customer, a company may provide regular billings in electronic form if the bill meets all the requirements for the use of electronic information in this chapter.
-The company must maintain a permanent record of the customer’s request, and the customer may change from electronic to printed billing upon request.
+The company must maintain a record of the customer’s request, and the customer may change from electronic to printed billing upon request.
 The company must complete the change within two billing cycles of the request.

 AMEND

 WAC 480-100-194 Publication of proposed tariff changes to increase charges or restrict access to services.
 Each electric utility offering service under tariff must publish or provide electronically all proposed changes to its tariff for at least thirty days, as required by RCW 80.28.060.
-The utility may provide this information in an electronic format consistent with provisions in this chapter governing the use of electronic information..
+The utility may provide this information in an electronic format consistent with provisions in this chapter governing the use of electronic information.

 (1) Thirty-day notice to individual customers.
 To comply under this method, the utility must, at least thirty days before the stated effective date of the proposed change, mail or provide electronically the posting to each customer that would be affected by the proposed change.
 The posting must include information listed in subsection (4) of this section.
 The utility may provide this information in an electronic format consistent with provisions in this chapter governing the use of electronic information.